surister/cratedb-guide/docs/domain/timeseries/advanced.md

 :::{grid-item} **Analyzing Device Readings with Metadata Integration**
 :columns: 9

-This tutorial illustrates how to augment time-series data with metadata, in order to enable more comprehensive analysis.
-It uses a time-series dataset that captures various device readings, such as battery, CPU, and memory information.
+This tutorial illustrates how to augment time series data with metadata, in order to enable more comprehensive analysis.
+It uses a time series dataset that captures various device readings, such as battery, CPU, and memory information.
 :::